 Read Our Latest Blog Post

-You also enjoy a memorable journey along the deeply fissured coastline of Norway, from the fascinating city of Bodø, known for its high population of Sea Eagles, to the Arctic capital of Tromsø.
+You will also enjoy a memorable journey along the deeply fissured coastline of Norway, from the fascinating city of Bodø, known for its high population of Sea Eagles, to the Arctic capital of Tromsø.
 Discover the rocky archipelago of Lofoten with its mountains soaring right out of the ocean, and Lapland, home of the Sami people.
 Finally the North Cape - also known as the edge of the world.

 Day 1 - Arrive in Bodø

 Fly from UK to Bodø (via Oslo).
 Independent transfer to your centrally located hotel.
 Enjoy an evening welcome meeting with your tour leader and the rest of your small group.